 This is Week 3 of a Year of Living Productively

 This week I tested the ability of routines to help me get more done.
+At the end of last week’s post I shared my approach.
 I have morning, school, afternoon, evening, and weekday routines in my HomeRoutines iPhone app.
 I had to do a little tweaking of the routines I’d created previously in order to fully test this productivity hack.
 Here’s what I learned.

 How Routines Saved My Sanity This Week